serverless/serverless/docs/providers/azure/guide/quick-start.md

 1. Node.js `v6.5.0` or later. _(v6.5.0 is the minimum runtime version supported by Azure Functions)_
 2. Serverless CLI `v1.9.0` or later.
 You can run
-   `npm install -g serverless` to install it.
+   `npm i -g serverless` to install it.
-3. Azure plugin that allows you to work with Azure Functions `npm install -g serverless-azure-functions`
+3. Azure plugin that allows you to work with Azure Functions `npm i -g serverless-azure-functions`
 4. An Azure account.
 If you don't already have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/) that includes \$200 of free credit.
 5. **Set-up your [Provider Credentials](./credentials.md)**.